Ricky Young wades deep into the subgenre known only as Big Liam Films, and tries to avoid a damn good punching to the face as he does so.

 We open on an imposing yet graceful man, beset by personal tragedy (a wife taken too young, say), who faces each sunrise burdened by the many horrors he’s seen.
 The many horrors he’s created.

-A functional alcoholic, his ties to the everyday world obscured through layers of semi-official obscurity, he knows his day will probably contain mystery, injury and intense and brutal violence.
+A functional alcoholic, his ties to the everyday world blurred through layers of semi-official obscurity, he knows his day will probably contain mystery, injury and intense and brutal violence.
 Any moments of quietude or tenderness will be fleeting and false.
 We join him, knowing we’ll be revolted by what we see, but are unable to look away.

 But enough about James Bond, we’ll be reviewing SPECTRE later this year.
 How about all those Big Liam films, though, eh?

-Liam Neeson stood out from the crowd from his earliest days on screen, due to both his size (his height, I mean.
+Liam Neeson stood out from the crowd from his earliest days on screen, due to both his size (his height, we mean.
 The rumours that he has Hollywood’s Largest Wang we’ll leave in a box over there) and a rare ability to convincingly mix physical intensity with emotional vulnerability.
 Jobbing film and telly roles in multiple genres during the 80s and early 90s saw him slowly climb the Tinseltown tree, until Steven Spielberg cast him as a monochrome Moses in 1993’s Schindler’s List.
 An A-list journeyman after that, the Brick Shithouse Who Can Also Cry latterly mixed-up prestige dramas that required a real man with big-ticket blockbuster pieces-of-shit where he just got to stand around looking imposing while picking up a cheque.

 At this point, Big Liam films as we now know them didn’t exist.
 He was in films, sure, and he continued to be big.
 But when he punched someone, it was likely to be a comic-book psychopath in a rubber suit as opposed to anything else.